StoqMA meets distribution testing: with easy witnesses

 By \Cref{lemma:SetCSP-in-StoqMA}, given a $\SetCSP_{0,b}$ instance $C$, we can construct a $\StoqMA\left(1,1-b/2\right)$ verifier.
 The corresponding subset $S \subseteq \binset^n$, where $S$ satisfies all set-constraints of $C$, is an optimal witness.
 It is left to show that this subset states is an easy witness.

-We here achieve the proof by inspection.
+We achieve the proof by inspection.
 Let $S$ be the set of all good strings of $C$, then $\setunsat(C,S)=0$.
-Notice that $x\in S$ is a good string of $C$ iff $x$ is a good string of all set-constraints $C_i (1\leq i \leq m)$.
-So the membership of $S$ can be decided efficiently, namely the subset state $\ket{S}$ is an easy witness. \end{proof}
+Note $x\in S$ is a good string of $C$ iff $x$ is a good string of all set-constraints $C_i (1\leq i \leq m)$, the membership of $S$ thus can be decided efficiently, which infers the subset state $\ket{S}$ is easy witness by \Cref{remark:subset-state-only-membership}. \end{proof}